opr/formality/README.md

 [![Build Status](https://travis-ci.org/opr/formality.svg?branch=master)](https://travis-ci.org/opr/formality)

 #### A note to Users looking for the deprecated serialization library Formality
-The above library has been renamed, and users in search of this should go to [Surreal]( https://www.npmjs.com/package/surreal) which replaces it.
+The above library has been superseded by [Surreal]( https://www.npmjs.com/package/surreal) and users looking for it should visit [Surreal]( https://www.npmjs.com/package/surreal).

 # Installation